SovereignCloudStack/cluster-stack-provider-openstack/docs/develop.md

 > To access the Tilt UI please go to: `http://localhost:10351`

 You should make sure that everything in the UI looks green.
 If not, you can trigger the Tilt workflow again.
-In the case of the `cspotemplate`, this might be necessary, as it cannot be applied right after the startup of the cluster and fails.
-Tilt unfortunately does not include a waiting period.

-If everything is green, then you can already check for your clusterstack that has been deployed.
-You can use a tool like k9s to have a look at the management cluster and its custom resources.
+### Applying ClusterStack

+When you start your tilt setup then the ClusterStack manifest gets copied from `config/cspo` directory to root of your repository.
+In order to apply the ClusterStack to the running local development cluster, you can click on the tilt UI.
+There should a click on the top-right hand side that is named as `apply-clusterstack` if you hover over it.
-In case your clusterstack shows that it is ready, you can deploy a workload cluster.
+Once the ClusterStack is applied wait for the ClusterStack and ClusterStackRelease object to be ready.
+In case your ClusterStack shows that it is ready, you can deploy a workload cluster.

+### Creating workload cluster

 This could be done through the Tilt UI, by pressing the button in the top right corner `Create Workload Cluster`.
 This triggers the `make create-workload-cluster-openstack`, which uses the environment variables and the cluster-template.

 To interact with your freshly created workload cluster, you can use these commands: